How to choose the best bat for baseball

 The answers to these questions will help guide you in choosing the perfect baseball bat.

-Whether you are just starting out and know next-to-nothing about baseball bats, or you are eager to work up into the pros, I will tell you everything you need to know about choosing the right bat.
+Whether you are just starting out and know next-to-nothing about baseball bats, or you are eager to work up into the pros, I will try and explain what you need to know about choosing the right bat.

 How long should your baseball bat be?